 We've always put data protection at the heart of OpenCRM.
 So with the introduction of GDPR, we've added new tools and features so you have the control you need to implement your policies and achieve compliance.find out more

 Strategy for Customer Retention

 This really is the key.
 With the initial sale, you have done a lot of hard work “getting to know the customer”.
 You’ve already gone through the hoops to ensure you and the client are right for one another.
-Once you have established that mutual benefit you can see how both parties can make the most from the relationship.
+Once you have established that mutual benefit, you can see how both parties can benefit from the relationship.
 The close of that first piece of business is actually just the start of the journey…

 Within your CRM you have plenty of date and time stamps that tell you when you last spoke with a client.
 System fields such as Last Email or Last Call give you an easy audit trail with that information.
 Furthermore, fields such as Preferred Contact Method tell you where your clients are at their most receptive.
 All these details give you the tools to carry out your account management as efficiently as possible.